Measurity/ModTemplateValheim/README.md

  - Moves your mod into the BepInEx plugins folder.

 ## How to use template
-1. (optional) Rename the .sln file to rename the mod automatically.
+1. (optional) Rename the `ExampleCallMethodMod.csproj` to your mod name.
-   1. Change mod metadata in AssemblyInfo.cs.
-   2. Rename code namespace in .cs files
 2. Rebuild solution **twice**: PLAY!

-3. Remove the code in the `Mod.Patches` folder and write your own mod :)
+Any project in this solution that ends with `Mod` will automatically install itself into Valheim and reference the game code.

 ## Requirements
  - MSBuild 16+ (installed with Visual Studio)